d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 \frac{I_\oplus/(MR^2)}{2/3}=\frac{0.3307}{2/3}\approx 0.496,
 \]

 yields an Earth-corrected prediction of about \(40.9\) milliarcsec/yr.
 This is close to the GPB measured frame-drag value of \(39.2\) milliarcsec/yr.
-In the logic of the present paper, that agreement is not yet presented as a final closed derivation from the deeper substrate, but it is strong evidence that the rotating-source displacement field is carrying the right weak-field structure.
+In the logic of the present paper, that agreement is evidence that the rotating-source displacement field is carrying the right weak-field structure.
+The remaining open question lies upstream, in why matter sources displacement at all, rather than in the weak-field geometry of the rotating-source response.

-## 8. Status, Scope, and Remaining Derivational Frontier
+## 7. Status, Scope, and Remaining Derivational Frontier

 The preceding sections establish a definite intermediate result.
 This framework already supplies a static equilibrium geometry for mass-sourced displacement, a cumulative field \(\Sigma\) with the required \(1/r\) weak-field structure, and a causal retarded interpretation in which displacement changes propagate at the medium speed \(c\).
 The two-layer coupled structure then provides the dynamical organization: the displacement layer tracks the retarded source distribution through a wave equation at speed \(c\), while the excitation layer evolves within the effective coordinate geometry set by that displacement.
 The coordinate-level line element — with its time dilation from \(\Sigma\), radial modification from \(D^2\), and unmodified angular sector — recovers the correct weak-field orbit structure, including the standard perihelion precession.
 The rotating-source analysis identifies a spin-odd azimuthal vector response as the natural home of frame dragging.

 At the same time, the limits of the present result should be stated plainly.
-The foundational postulate remains exactly that: mass inserts volume into the transport structure, and changes in that displacement propagate causally.
+The foundational postulate remains exactly that: mass-energy establishes displacement of the transport structure, and changes in that displacement propagate causally.
 What has not yet been derived is the deeper microphysical reason that mass has this sourcing role.
 The framework therefore remains explicit about where it is postulating and where it is deriving.
 The geometry of \(D(r,d)\), the cumulative displacement \(\Sigma(r)\), and the weak-field hierarchy are derived once the postulate is granted; the postulate itself is not yet reduced to a deeper mechanism.

 The two-layer structure and the retarded integral for \(\Sigma(\mathbf{x},t)\) represent a step beyond the purely static geometric development.
 The retarded map is the more fundamental statement: source information propagates outward at \(c\), and the field at a point depends on the retarded source configuration.
 The wave equation is its local differential equivalent.
 Together they fix the propagation speed to \(c\) (the only speed the medium supports) and tie the source term directly to the LC energy density of matter.
 The effective coordinate geometry derived from the displacement then recovers the weak-field tests without requiring separately motivated correction terms.

 The rotating-source case sharpens this point.
 The scalar cumulative field is sufficient for the stationary weak-field timing sector, but it is not sufficient for rotating bodies.
 There the vector sector provides the rotating-source response within the displacement-layer dynamics, with form following from the kinematics of retarded potentials.
 In the present treatment, the stable observable channel is the spin-odd azimuthal component of the retarded field.
-That is enough to support a coherent GPB calculation, while the deeper open derivation remains the excitation-level origin of displacement itself.
+That is enough to support a coherent GPB calculation.
+The deeper open derivation remains the excitation-level origin of displacement itself, not the weak-field rotating-source geometry developed here.

 The remaining derivational frontier can now be stated more precisely than before.
 The principal next step is to derive the displacement sourcing relation from deeper substrate structure rather than leave it primitive.
 A further extension would be to derive the nonlinear medium-response coefficients and to place the scalar and rotating-source responses within one fully explicit field-law formulation.
 These are continuations beyond the present displacement-layer development, whose static geometry, retarded map, weak-field orbit structure, and rotating-source response have already been developed at the level used in this paper.

 Beyond the weak-field orbital tests, the two-layer structure also implies gravitational radiation from accelerating sources.
 The displacement deformation is not merely a scalar but carries a tensor structure reflecting the anisotropy of the transport deformation (radial compression, tangential stretch).
 For a compact binary, the time-varying tensorial pattern radiates at the quadrupole level.
 The scalar wave equation for the cumulative displacement \(\Sigma\) gives one sixth of the general-relativity power; the full symmetric deformation tensor has six independent components, each radiating with equal power due to the isotropy of the vacuum impedance; and the total power therefore matches the GR quadrupole formula exactly [7].
 For circular orbits this reproduces the Hulse-Taylor inspiral rate.
 For eccentric orbits, the oscillating trace provides an additional breathing-mode channel absent in general relativity, potentially modifying the eccentricity enhancement function \(f(e)\).

-### 8.1 Self-consistency of the two-layer loop
+### 7.1 Self-consistency of the two-layer loop

 The two-layer structure raises a natural self-consistency question.
 The displacement layer sources \(\Sigma\) from the energy density of LC excitations.
 The excitation layer evolves within the effective geometry set by that displacement.
 For the loop to close, the energy distribution of a source at rest in its own displacement field must be consistent with the \(\Sigma\) it generates.

 In the static case, this loop closes straightforwardly.
 A point mass with energy \(mc^2\) sources a cumulative displacement \(\Sigma(r)=GM/(c^2r)\) through the Poisson equation.
-The resulting effective geometry is the coordinate-level line element of Section 5.3.
+The resulting effective geometry is the coordinate-level line element of Section 4.3.
 A stationary source sitting at the origin of that geometry is at rest in the displacement it creates — there is no further feedback at this order.
 The static displacement is the equilibrium configuration, and the effective geometry is self-consistent.

 The remainder of this subsection and the next sketch how the self-consistency loop might close at a deeper level.
 These remarks identify where the connections must eventually be made, but the derivations themselves are not completed in this paper.